SpudJKL/SpudJKL/README.md

 My name is Conor Maguire 👋
 ==============================

-Graduate CE Developer @ Codec
+Assoicate Technical Consultant @ Codec
 -------------------

-Current HDip Student in Computing in Software Development.
-Recent Pyschology Graduate achieving a 1st, love to learn new things!
+Recent HDip Student in Computing in Software Development and Recent Pyschology Graduate achieving a 1st, love to learn new things!
 Don't really use this as of yet ..
 Learning C# and the dot Net framework currently

 *   🌍  I'm based in Louth, Ireland